Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 Where to Stay in Washington, D.C.

 Washington, D.C. can be a pricey place to stay.
-Thankfully, there are some budget options available.
+Thankfully, there are some affordable hotels available.

-- Hotel Harrington is just 2 blocks from a Metro Station and several blocks from a Smithsonian Museum.
+- Hotel Harrington is just two blocks from a Metro Station and several blocks from a Smithsonian Museum.

 - The Baron Hotel is just a 3-minute walk to Embassy Row.